DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- The pkl_exec() fn governs specified commands for sent strings; it could be expanded with several new AHK commands.
 		- For now, Sleep() and Run() are what I felt were most needed.
 Sleep() helps timing string parts, while Run() adds new mapping options.
 		- Using these new syntax possibilities, some Ext-tap mappings were added or improved.
-	- The BaseLayout can now be a stack. for instance a "Variant" BaseLayout pointing to a main or "Deepest" BaseLayout.
+	- The BaseLayout can now be a stack. for instance a "Variant" or "Top" BaseLayout pointing to a main or "Deepest" BaseLayout.
 		- The BaseStack should be mostly safe from self-reference and recursion.
 It has an arbitrary max depth of 3, for now.
-		- Reworked Graphite-HB, Gralmak, ... to utilize the BaseStack, removing the need to duplicate variant changes in several Layout.ini files.
+		- Reworked Graphite-HB, Gralmak, Cmk-Epo and Cmk-Kyr to utilize the BaseStack.
+Most locale variants were left alone, for now.
+		- This removes the need to replicate relevant changes in all Layout.ini files for a variant.
+These could ideally hold mostly ergo remaps.
 	- Instead of an array of Compose sequence lengths, now there's just `bufSize` for max length.
 Sequences are processed from longest to shortest.
 	- More ways to reset the Composer queue.
 Backspace pops the last key as before.
 Del/Enter/Esc Ctrl+Back and AHK syntax (α prefix) now delete the queue.
 		- This fixes a problem with using powerstrings for Delete Word, as they would leave undesired characters in the lastKeys queue.